 students at risk of becoming NEET and medical emergencies.

 The benefits to both local and central government are clear, but the budgetary pressures and citizen needs in central and local government are different and determine the key use cases and applications that you should consider.
 So, it’s no wonder that the LGA has set up the Advanced and Predictive Analytics Network in Local Government – this is a complex field that requires careful navigation.

-Innovation tends to start where pressure is the greatest and local councils have pioneered the use of predictive analytics to manage increasing demand and target limited resources.
-The Local Government Association (LGA) 2020 report “Using predictive analytics in local public services” identified “a small number of genuinely ground-breaking applications which suggest this type of technology is on the brink of real take-off.”
+Innovation tends to start where pressure is the greatest, and local councils have pioneered the use of predictive analytics to manage increasing demand and target limited resources.
+The Local Government Association (LGA) 2020 report “predictive analytics in local government” identified “a small number of genuinely ground-breaking applications which suggest this type of technology is on the brink of real take-off.”
 In UK councils, these include:

 • Predictive case notes for children’s services to support social workers in identifying where